wahabkame/Laravel_Websockets/README.md

 ### I build i project with Laravel +Websockets and i got to explain how to do that :
 1-Configuring Laravel for Websockets.<br />
-2-Setting up Comments API & AJAX.
+2-Setting up Comments API & AJAX.<br />
-3- Handling Socket Server Events.
+3- Handling Socket Server Events.<br />
-4-Authenticating Private Channels.
+4-Authenticating Private Channels.<br />

 ------------------